 Being a woman in a leadership role means reminding myself that I can guide, bring relevant ideas to the table, and inspire others to learn, grow, and deliver.

 Luckily, I’ve come across amazing women in the process who happen to be in leadership roles as well and who have helped me feel supported in the (not-always-easy) process and who I look up to in many different ways.
 From empowering each other to sharing tips, experiences, and relatable memes, having them as a close support system has been amazing, to say the least.

 Marina: Account Manager Lead

 Being a woman in the e-commerce world has definitely been a ride, but it’s one I would re-do a million times.
 I believe that, as women, we’re used to dealing with so much at the same time.
-We’ve learned to go beyond what’s needed to be seen.
-This has given me the perseverance needed to move forward in this business.
+We’ve learned to go above and beyond to be visible.
+This has given me the perseverance I need to move forward in this business.
 For every tricky client or bad day, there’s always that inner strength to strategically know just how to communicate, keep things rolling, and get results in the midst of madness.

 I’ve noticed this general mindset among all the women I’ve had the fortune to work with in this business.
 No problem is big enough that we can’t just work through it and figure it out.
 I’ve seen the most productive forms of teamwork and support from women in e-commerce.
 Women supporting women might be a nice hashtag on Instagram, but in this business, it’s an everyday activity.

 As a manager to a team of professionals and a mentor to new trainees, I’ve seen time and time again how all the emotional maturity being a woman forces you to develop has helped me build people up and cheer them on.
 I’ve been able to help others push through adversity and provide valuable advice on how to use every tool in their toolbox.

 Iveta: SMS & Ad Creatives Lead